Laser iridotomy is a surgical procedure used to treat closed-angle glaucoma.

 Complications following laser iridotomy are uncommon; however, some patients may experience some side effects, including:

-The risks and side effects of glaucoma treatment are always balanced with the greater risk of leaving glaucoma untreated.
+The risks and side effects of glaucoma treatment are always balanced with the greater risk of leaving glaucoma untreated which will lead to blindness.